-Medicaid Nursing-LPN & RN: Private duty nursing rates were established based on the projected costs of the service.
+Nursing Services: Private duty nursing rates were established based on the projected costs of the service.
 Cost reports submitted by providers are renewed on as-needed basis to ensure the appropriateness of the rates or to justify any proposed rate increase.
-RN and LPN rates build-up models have been used to substantiate prior rate increases.
+Rate build-up models have been used to substantiate prior rate increases.
 The July 2017 rate increase averaging 3.5% was implemented due to legislative budget priorities in the SFY 2017 session.
 Future rates and rebasing will be based on rate build-up models.